Housing Violations and Sanctions

 The notification of violation should include information about meeting with a University and/or IGC Housing official to discuss the violation in person and possible sanctions.
 The meeting should be scheduled within 14 calendar days of the housing violation notice.
 Failure to respond to the violation will result in admitting guilt and acceptance of the sanction.

 Notification of the sanction will be given after meeting with university and/or IGC Housing official or failure to respond to the violation within 14 days.
-Sanctions are determined by the University after consultation with the IGC Housing Office and can include one or more of the following:
+Sanctions are determined by the IGC Housing Office after consultation with the University and can include one or more of the following:

 • Apology Letter